 The continuous future emphasizes interrupted action, while the perfect continuous future emphasizes a duration before a future event.

-- He will be tired because he will be exercising so hard. (= He will be tired because he will have played sports at that precise moment in the future)
+- He will be tired because he will be studying so hard. (= He will be tired because he will have studied at that precise moment in the future)

-- He will be tired because he will have been exercising so hard. (= He will be tired because he has been playing sports for a period of time.
-It is possible that they will continue to play sports or that they have just finished)
+- He will be tired because he will have been studying so hard. (= He will be tired because he has been studying for a period of time.
+It is possible that he will continue to study or that he has just finished)

 when / while / before / after / by the time / as soon as / if / unless